 Hi there, my name is Marco Paz Galusha-Luna, which is truly a mouthful, please call me Paz.

 I was born and raised in Arizona, went to college here, met and married my wife, and now work and live here.
-We have two daughters, a beautiful goofball named Ellie (almost 3) and a gorgeous giggler named Sophie (4 months) .
+We have two daughters, a beautiful goofball named Ellie (4 years old) and a gorgeous giggler named Sophie (almost 2) .
 After spending a brief hiatus going to and dropping out of seminary in Texas, I eventually made my way back to the desert I call home.

 The angst, convictions, and thoughts communicated on this blog are not in any way associated with or reflections of my family, my friends, the church or Jesus himself.
 They all come from the heart, mind, and experiences of a rescued, redeemed, relapsing child of God who follows Jesus, because Jesus first loved him.
 This blog is about my life and faith colliding.